Honey and Garlic Benefits for Immune Function

 • Selenium

-Though fresh garlic has many health benefits, fermenting garlic can increase the bioavailability of nutrients and boost its antioxidant content, which may help manage and prevent various chronic health conditions.
+Though fresh garlic has many health benefits, fermenting garlic can increase the bioavailability of nutrients and boost its antioxidant content, which may help manage various health conditions.

 Garlic is typically fermented in raw honey or by slightly heating and aging it, creating a product known as black garlic.

-A study published in Nutrition Research and Practice found that black garlic contains significantly higher concentrations of antioxidants than regular white garlic.
+A study published in Nutrition Research and Practice found that black garlic contains significantly higher concentrations of antioxidants than regular white garlic.6

 It’s important to note that most garlic available in supermarkets is bleached with chlorine, which decreases its nutritional value.